MaggieHibberd/My-CV/README.md

 An accomplished ex(!)-project manager with a background in digital services with the soft and hard skills to flourish in testing roles.
 My experience collaborating at pace in multidisciplinary teams to deliver large scale projects together with a foundation in software development practices gives me the confidence to add value to technical teams and products.

-My strong communication skills, an unstoppable drive to seek out errors and flexible approach to problem solving has sparked my motivation to create outstanding software in a testing role.
+My strong communication skills, an unstoppable drive to seek out errors and flexible approach to problem solving has sparked my motivation to create outstanding software in a engineer role.

 <br><br>